 Halloween Story Book

-Create a unique Photo Story Book of Halloween parties, spooky decorations, family traditions, and trick or treating.
+Create a unique Photo Story Book of Halloween parties, spooky decorations, family traditions, and trick-or-treating.
 You can get special Halloween photo book designs from online photo services like Mixbook, Shutterfly, and Snapfish.
 Snapfish also offers inexpensive Flip Books that are just the right size.

 Halloween Greeting Cards

 Make customized Halloween cards with your own photo on the front and your personal greeting inside.
-Use a fun scary design like Jack O’Lantern lights, a pirate skull or creepy crawlies.
+Use a fun scary design like Jack O’Lantern lights, a pirate skull, or creepy crawlies.
 Either use your own software like Adobe Photoshop Elements or you can create your card at one of the online services and get your cards in the mail a few days later.

 Halloween Party Invitations

 Send personalized invitations to your Halloween party.
-Shutterfly offers cool save-the-date invitations where you can put your child’s picture on the faces of cute characters like a fairy princess, Count Dracula, cute critter and bumblebee.
+Shutterfly offers cool save-the-date invitations where you can put your child’s picture on the faces of cute characters like a fairy princess, Count Dracula, a cute critter and a bumblebee.

 Add a colorful page of your Halloween memories to your scrapbook.
 My Memories has some awesome scrapbook layouts for Halloween and for pretty much any other occasion you can think of.
 Online services like Shutterfly and Snapfish offer easy scrapbook page templates.
-Select from dozens of backgrounds and difference layouts to tell the story of your scary celebration.
+Select from dozens of backgrounds and different layouts to tell the story of your scary celebration.